manav03panchal/humanboard/RAMBLINGS.md

 The Canvas is updated live as well with files being added and shit but gives the user a visual aid on how to do things...

+the code files preview's dont go away when asset is removed from canvas. like markdown files and pdfs do...